Popular Canadian pop singer. The most famous Canadian singers and singers

 Dear Rouge

-I once shared a room with journalism student Annie from Juneau, Alaska.
-Annie finished her studies and moved to conquer New York.
-When I arrived in Calgary, I saw a video clip of the group Dear Rouge with a girl who strikingly reminded me of my Alaskan neighbor.
-However, the voice of the vocalist and the style of the music were very different from the musical material that I sometimes heard in the local pub performed by Annie.
+I once shared a room with a student journalist, Annie, from Juneau, Alaska.
+Annie graduated and set out to conquer New York.
+Arriving in Calgary, I saw a video clip of the band Dear Rouge with a girl who strikingly reminded me of my Alaskan neighbor.
+However, the vocalist's voice and style of music were strikingly different from the music that I sometimes heard Annie perform in the local pub.
 Having experienced powerful cognitive dissonance, I went to research information about the group on Google and YouTube.
-Dear Rouge's Danielle does look like Annie's big sister, but she's from Red Deer, in northern Alberta.
+Dear Rouge's Danielle does look like Annie's big sister, but she's from Red Deer in northern Alberta.

-Dear Rouge is a very interesting alternative band, which is quite unusual for the Prairies.
-Perhaps because the guys started climbing from Alberta, and not from Ontario or British Columbia, somehow influenced their popularity and recognition, but at the moment, Dear Rouge is not particularly known outside of Canada.
+Dear Rouge is a very interesting alternative team, which is quite unusual for the Prairies.
+Perhaps the fact that the guys started climbing from Alberta, and not from Ontario or British Columbia, somehow influenced their popularity and recognition, but at the moment, Dear Rouge is not particularly known outside of Canada.
 But it's worth listening to them.
-Canadian alternative music itself is quite popular (Alanis Morissette, Lights, Feist, Half Moon Run), but Dear Rouge in Russia, I think I won't hear it for a long time.
+Canadian alternative music itself is quite popular (Alanis Morissette, Lights, Feist, Half Moon Run), but I think I won’t hear Dear Rouge in Russia for a long time.

 Alessia Cara

-Despite her young age (20), Alessia Cara wrote an unexpectedly very adult song Here.
-When I heard her song on the radio, I thought, wow, finally someone thought of writing a song about stupid house parties that you want to go home as soon as possible.
+Despite her young age (20), Alessia Cara wrote an unexpectedly very mature song, Here.
+When I heard her song on the radio, I thought, wow, finally someone thought of writing a song about stupid house parties from which you want to go home as quickly as possible.

-For some reason, I always thought that Alessia Cara was an Afro-Caribbean singer, but Wikipedia corrects me, saying that Cara is Italian.
-However, it does not matter, the important thing is that despite her youth, Kara manages to write excellent lyrics and be sincere in her songs.
+For some reason, I always thought that Alessia Cara was a singer of Afro-Caribbean origin, but Wikipedia corrects me, saying that Cara is Italian.
+However, it doesn’t matter, the important thing is that despite her youth, Kara manages to write excellent lyrics and be sincere in her songs.

 I would love to go to her concert.

-Oh, those Italians: if Alessia Cara is African-Canadian for me, then Ariana Grande is Asian
+Oh, these Italians: if Alessia Cara is African-Canadian for me, then Ariana Grande is Asian

 The Weeknd

-We started with a global hip-hop star, and we will end our list with a Canadian rap artist.
+We started with a world hip-hop star, and we’ll finish our list with a Canadian rap artist as well.

 Everyone knows Weekend, but not everyone knows that he is Canadian from Ontario.
-Unlike Drake-Aubrey, whose father is African American, Weekend's parents are Ethiopian.
-What is interesting about Canada is the fact that African Canadians, unlike African Americans, are usually descendants of immigrants from the former British colonies of Africa, or immigrants from the Caribbean (Jamaica, Haiti, Dominican Islands).
+Unlike Drake-Aubrey, whose father is African-American, Weekend's parents are Ethiopian.
+What's interesting about Canada is the fact that African-Canadians, unlike African-Americans, are usually descendants of immigrants from former British colonies in Africa, or from the Caribbean islands (Jamaica, Haiti, Dominican Islands).

-As I said, I don't really like hip-hop, but I like The Weekend's duets with Lana Del Rey (Stargirl and Lust for Life).
-I think many people know The Weeknd, if not by name, then by songs.
+As I said, I don't particularly prefer hip-hop, but I like Weekend's duets with Lana Del Rey (Stargirl and Lust for Life).
+I think many people know The Weeknd, if not by name, then by his songs.

 Favorites